ManuelMastel/ATLAS-CRC-MOUSE/README.md

 This repository contains the complete R code and analysis notebooks required to reproduce **Figures** of the manuscript:

 **“Genotype-phenotype mapping identifies fetal-like CD55+ immunoregulatory cancer cells as mediators of immune escape in colorectal cancer”**
-Mastel et al., *Bioarxiv* (in preparation / in press)
+Mastel et al., *Biorxiv* (in preparation / in press)

-The code covers all atlas-level visualizations, single-cell analyses, pathology annotations, trajectory inference, immune–tumor interaction analyses, and cross-species comparisons presented in the text.
+The code covers all atlas-level visualizations, single-cell analyses, pathology annotations, trajectory inference, immune-tumor interaction analyses and cross-species comparisons presented in the text.

 ## Overview